-The Coho Confab will open with a Friday evening community dinner.
-The evening will feature orientation talks including a presentation by Mark Lancaster, Five Counties Salmonid Program, on Weaver Creek as a microcosm of the challenges facing coho in California, followed by a discussion with Arnold Whitridge, Trinity River Advocate, on whether the $16 million per year Trinity River Restoration Program will be effective in restoring salmon populations.
-Research Geneticist, Carlos Garza, will present about coho salmon population structure in the Klamath Basin.
+The Coho Confab opened with a Friday evening community dinner.
+Afterward, orientation talks included a presentation by Mark Lancaster, Director of the Five Counties Salmonid Program, on Weaver Creek as a microcosm of the challenges facing coho in California, followed by a discussion with Arnold Whitridge, Trinity River advocate, on whether the $16 million-per-year Trinity River Restoration Program will be effective in restoring salmon populations.
+Research Geneticist, Carlos Garza, presented about coho salmon population structure in the Klamath Basin.

-On Saturday there will be several concurrent field tours including an all-day tour of migration barriers, large wood management and up-slope restoration projects on several Trinity River tributaries.
-Other Saturday morning tours include a look at instream macro-invertebrates and how they can help restoration projects, and a tour of road upgrades and stream crossings with a discussion of sediment reduction techniques.
-Saturday afternoon tours include the ever- popular underwater fish identification workshop and a look at Sidney Gulch, a coho-bearing urban stream.
+On Saturday there were several concurrent field tours including an all-day tour of migration barriers, large wood management and up-slope restoration projects on several Trinity River tributaries.
+Other Saturday morning tours included a look at instream macro-invertebrates and how they can help restoration projects, and a tour of road upgrades and stream crossings with a discussion of sediment reduction techniques.
+Saturday afternoon tours included the ever-popular underwater fish identification workshop and a look at Sidney Gulch, a coho-bearing urban stream.

-This long summer day will culminate with a BBQ feast and a serenade by river troubadour, Alice di Micele.
-Sunday concludes with a half-day of concurrent tours and workshops including a river restoration tour from Lewiston Dam to Indian Creek, a second offering of macro-invertebrates sampling, and a tour and discussion of mainstem channel rehabilitation design on the Trinity River.
+The day culminated with a BBQ feast and a serenade by river troubadour Alice di Micele.
+Sunday concluded with a half-day of concurrent tours and workshops including a river restoration tour from Lewiston Dam to Indian Creek, a second offering of macro-invertebrates sampling, and a tour and discussion of mainstem channel rehabilitation design on the Trinity River.